revaturelabs/interviewquestions/ExceptionHandling-IS/ExceptionHandling.md

 <details><summary><b> Show Answer</b></summary>

 <blockquote>

-we might want to generate exceptions explicitly in our code, for example in a user authentication program we should throw exceptions to clients if the password is null.
+throw keyword is used to generate exceptions explicitly in our code, for example in a user authentication program we should throw exceptions to clients if the password is null.
 The throw keyword is used to throw exceptions to the runtime to handle it.

 </blockquote>